Airline Website UX Mistakes and Best Practices: Targeting Economy Travelers

 Delta asks us to install their app and EasyJet doesn’t have a switch to the low fare calendar as on the desktop version

-However, those who had decent flex search on desktop mostly also have also good experience on mobile.
+However, those who had decent flex search on desktop mostly also have good experience on mobile.
 These are for instance Norwegian Air Shuttle, Virgin America, Wizz Air, and Cathay Pacific.

 Those airline websites who had decent desktop experience keep their results in mobile